Lesbian, Gay, Bisexual, Transgender and Intersex Liaison Officers (GLLOs)

 The LGBTI PRG meets quarterly, bringing a stakeholder and community perspective to the review and development of policies, processes, and initiatives to enhance and improve interactions and engagement between Victoria Police and Victorian LGBTI communities.

 There are Lesbian, Gay, Bisexual, Transgender and Intersex Liaison Officers located at various police stations throughout Victoria; however, any police member is able to take a report of crime.
 You can contact any police station to do this.
 If the matter is urgent you should call Triple Zero '000'.

 Victoria Police GLLOs can assist by providing discrete, non judgemental advice and assistance in the reporting of crimes.

 To find your nearest GLLO's contact details, please click on the list below.

 For enquiries during business hours on the GLLO program, please contact (03) 9247 6944.
-Please note this is for general enquiries and is not a 24 hour line- if it is an emergency please dial Triple Zero (000) if you are a victim please view our GLLO List or contact your local Police Station.
+Please note this is for general enquiries and is not a 24 hour line.
+In an emergency, dial Triple Zero (000) immediately.
+If you are a victim of crime, please view our GLLO List or contact your local police station.

 Policing for same sex attracted and sex and gender diverse (SSASGD) young Victorians report